MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/index.md

 # Azure PlayFab Lobby overview

 Azure PlayFab Lobby is a service to create a temporary grouping mechanism for players to play games together.
-It's frequently used with matchmaking after finding people to play with.
+It's frequently used with matchmaking, to group players going into matchmaking or for connecting players after a match is found.

 ## Benefits